Static Keyword In C++ And Java - C++ Programming Tutorial

 • Class Static Methods

-The static keyword in Java is primarily used for memory management.
-The static keyword can be used with variables, methods, blocks, and nested classes.
-The static keyword is associated with the class rather than an instance of the class.
+The static keyword in Java is predominantly utilized for memory handling purposes.
+It can be employed with variables, methods, blocks, and nested classes.
+Static keyword pertains to the class itself rather than individual instances of the class.

 The static can be as follows: